The Natural Fibre Company

-The focus of the business is to add value to naturally coloured raw fleece which it buys from farmers, smallholders and rare sheep breeders.
-Through this commission spinning work it is providing support in the preservation of rare breed sheep and is helping to improve commercial returns within the wool industry.
+The focus of the award-winning business is to add value to naturally coloured raw fleece which it processes on behalf of farmers, smallholders and rare sheep breeders providing a 'farm to yarn' and 'farm to finished product' journey.
+Through commission spinning work NFC provides support in the preservation of rare breed sheep, helping British farming and support for the wool industry.

-It is one of only a handful of mills worldwide that processes yarn in small quantities for craftspeople and smaller businesses.
+It is one of a handful of unique mills in the UK that processes yarn in small quantities for craftspeople and smaller businesses, as well as being able to process up to a 1 tonne.
+Also working with British fashion brands.
+It is a member of MAKE UK, Campaign for Wool, Made in Britain, UKFT and Cornwall Manufacturing Group.

 Company history

 The Natural Fibre Company has been spinning wool since 1991.
-Following its takeover and relocation to Cornwall in 2005, TNFC launched its own brand of wool products, Blacker Designs.
+Following its takeover and relocation to Cornwall in 2005, NFC launched its own brand of British wool knitting and crochet products called Blacker Yarns, exporting 40% of products to 26 countries with 13 partner stockists in the UK and worldwide.

 Although the company was started in Merthyr Tydfil, Wales, by Myra Mortlock in 1991 to spin wool on a small scale, largely for smallholders, it was a continuation of a business bought from Rose Elworthy who had launched it in the mid-1980s.

 With her husband Philip, Myra produced natural and undyed wool in the traditional way, later moving the business to an industrial unit at Lampeter in mid-Wales before selling it to Sue Blacker after the Mortlocks decided to retire in 2004.

-Sue Blacker had a small flock of Gotland sheep and was a TNFC customer.
+Sue Blacker had a small flock of Gotland sheep and was a NFC customer.
 She approached other customers with a research survey to determine exactly what they wanted and put together a business plan approved for European Union Objective One funding in the spring of 2005.

-TNFC was taken over from the Mortlocks on 14 November 2005 and relocated to a 15000 sqft factory at Launceston in Cornwall close to the Devon border.
+NFC was taken over from the Mortlocks on 14 November 2005 and relocated to a 15000 sqft factory at Launceston in Cornwall close to the Devon border.
+It received help from European Union Objective One funding, outside investors and fund managers Finance Cornwall.
+The business was bought in 2019 by Colin Spencer Halsey, the current owner and CEO.